ibmresilient/resilient-community-apps/fn_extrahop/README.md

 **_NOTE:_** Get detection note will fail if `Detection Tracking` is enabled on ExtraHop.

-An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) update detection`.
+An example playbook that uses this SOAR function is `Extrahop Reveal(x): Update Detection`.

 * The current note is retrieved from the ExtraHop detection when a matching SOAR incident is closed.

-The workflow is initiated by the automatic data table rule `Example: Extrahop Reveal(x) update detection` whern a SOAR incident is closed
+The playbook is initiated by the automatic data table `Extrahop Reveal(x): Update Detection` when a SOAR case/incident is closed.

 <details><summary>Inputs:</summary>
 <p>